Understanding Group Therapy — Why It Works

 Group therapy is one of the most effective and empowering forms of therapy.
-It brings together individuals who share similar struggles — anxiety, relationship issues, grief, or personal growth — and creates a space of shared healing.
-Unlike individual sessions, group therapy allows participants to connect, learn, and heal through the collective experiences of others.
+It's also incredibly underutilised here in the UK.
+It brings together individuals who share similar struggles — anxiety, relationship issues, grief, or personal growth — and creates a space where these struggles can be experienced and explored.
+Unlike individual sessions, group therapy allows participants to connect, learn, and heal through a collective experience.

-When people realize that others face the same emotions or challenges, it breaks the sense of isolation and shame that often comes with mental distress.
+It's my experience that when people realize that others face similar emotional issues or challenges, it has the potential to break the accompanying sense of isolation and shame.
 That connection itself becomes deeply therapeutic.

 Some common types of group therapy include: